 Reason #17: I feel free.

-Those are just a few of the reasons I’ve seen God use my shocking case of late-stage colorectal cancer at age 17 for my good.
+Those are just a few of the reasons I’ve seen God use my shocking case of late-stage colon cancer at age 17 for my good.

 If you can think of more let me know.
 I’d love to read your replies and comments below!